 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.
 Tell your doctor if you are also using buprenorphine, butorphanol, nalbuphine, pentazocine, or a muscle relaxer (including cyclobenzaprine, metaxalone).

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, breathing or lung problems (such as COPD or asthma), adrenal problems, gallbladder problems, pancreas problems, stomach or bowel problems, or trouble urinating.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, breathing or lung problems (such as COPD, asthma, sleep apnea), adrenal problems, gallbladder problems, pancreas problems, stomach or bowel problems, or trouble urinating.
 Tell your doctor if you have a history of head injury, brain tumor, seizures, depression, or alcohol or drug abuse.

 - This medicine may cause the following problems:

 - High risk of overdose, which can lead to death

 - Respiratory depression (serious breathing problem that can be life-threatening)